All confirmed bids for Man Utd sale as deadline looms

 At this stage, only Ratcliffe, one of the UK’s richest men, has publicly expressed an interest.

-Reports started to emerge of Qatari interest in the club last week.
-The Daily Mail reported a Qatar-based consortium was interested in a full buyout.
+Following on from hosting the World Cup, the state is keen to own a Premier League club and a bid of some form is expected.

+Sky Sports News have reported that investors linked to the Qatari royal family will bid to buy the Manchester club.

-The Qatar Investment Authority, Qatar’s sovereign wealth fund with assets estimated at more than £370bn, has since been linked with a full buyout in other reports, something denied by multiple sources PA has spoken to.
+The Qatar Investment Authority (QIA), Qatar’s sovereign wealth fund with assets estimated at more than £370bn, has also been linked with a full buyout in other reports.

-Should a Qatari bid be put forward, PA understands from conversations on Thursday it is likely to come from a private fund.
+Qatar Sports Investment - a sub-section of QIA - already runs Paris Saint-Germain with a bid from the nation-state, therefore, needing to prove that the club will be run by different people than those currently in charge of PSG.

+A bid from Ratcliffe - who owns French-top flight club Nice, will also raise similar questions due to his involvement in the French club.

 Reports of Qatari interest have been criticised by Amnesty International.